jeremykerr/equanimous-tribble/README.md

 # equanimous-tribble

 There are currently no features planned that will make this application unusual.
-The purpose of this documentation isn't to describe new functionality, but rather to provide a guide for implementing common utilities that any web application may benefit from having.
+The purpose of this documentation isn't to describe new functionality, but rather to provide a guide for implementing common utilities that many web applications may benefit from having.
 I hope that others may find this helpful in building their own applications.

 *Any subsection in this documentation that includes information pulled from a cited source is made available under that source's license, if that license conflicts with the terms of the MIT license.
 If you have a citation concern or would like to request specific citation formatting, please email jeremy.p.kerr@gmail.com.
 Thank you.*